UBS lifts CIT Group Inc. [CIT] price estimate. Who else is bullish?

 CIT Stock Performance Analysis:

-CIT Group Inc. [CIT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.86.
-With this latest performance, CIT shares gained by 17.10% in over the last four-week period, additionally sinking by -60.35% over the last 6 months – not to mention a drop of -66.92% in the past year of trading.
+CIT Group Inc. [CIT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -18.04.
+With this latest performance, CIT shares gained by 16.23% in over the last four-week period, additionally sinking by -62.78% over the last 6 months – not to mention a drop of -70.02% in the past year of trading.

 Insight into CIT Group Inc. Fundamentals: